weilai201/phoenix-defender/README.md

 Or you can compile by youself.
 Checkout code and run `mvn clean package -DskipTests` .

+Finally, run `backup.sh` to backup your data of phoenix.

 # TODO

 | FUNCTION | STATUS |